 Everyone who watched the series, though, remembers the theme tune.
 And if anything transports us back all those years it’s hearing this tune, whether you liked the series or not.

 Arguably it’s the theme tune that has rendered this series more memorable.
 I’ve already made the point a number of times that theme tunes are responsible for some series being remembered as better than they actually were.
 The most obvious example being Van Der Valk, a rather run of the windmill detective series set in Amsterdam (See Here’s Something I Wrote Earlier: Blue Peter v Magpie below).
 It was performed by that stalwart of TV theme tunes, Irish songstress, Jackie Lee.
 As ‘Jacky’ she reached number 10 with The White Horses theme song, voted the best ever theme by The Penguin Television Companion, indeed.
 She followed this up using her proper stage name, Jackie Lee, with the similarly earwormic theme from Rupert The Bear in 1970 which reached number 14 in the hit parade.
+Jackie can be seen performing Rupert The Bear on the legendary Golden Shot in 1970 at 16:17 below.
 Finally, in 1973 she recorded the theme from Inigo Pipkin (latterly The Pipkins after the unfortunate death of Mr Pipkin after the first series ended) which didn’t chart but was also memorable.

 Jackie was responsible for some Northern Soul classics but was also much in demand as a session singer during the 60s and 70s, providing vocal backing on such MOR classics as Tom Jones’s ‘The Green, Green Grass of Home,’ Englebert’s ‘Release Me’ as well as the more psychedelic stylings of the great Jimi Hendrix on ‘Hey Joe.’